Stephen Feber

 • Exhibition development at Sudbury Hall, including the design and installation of the ‘Just Playing’ interactive exhibition about the psychology of children’s play

 • Heartlands Cornwall - design of restaurant, entrance area and shop.
-Design and installation of interpretation exhibition.
-Scripting and direction of main interpretation film
+Design and installation of an interpretation exhibition.
+Scripting and direction of the main interpretation film

 • London Transport Museum, Strategy planning for a city futures exhibition.
 Creative brief and direction for the Sense and the City exhibition as Curator of the Future, with the Royal College of Art, London University and MIT, Boston